Governor of New Jersey

-The governor of New Jersey is the head of government of New Jersey.
+The governor of New Jersey is the head of government of the U.S. state of New Jersey.
 The office of governor is an elected position with a four-year term.
-There is a two consecutive term term limit, with no limitation on non-consecutive terms.
+There is a two consecutive term limit, with no limitation on non-consecutive terms.
 The official residence of the governor is Drumthwacket, a mansion located in Princeton, New Jersey.
-The governor’s office is located inside of the New Jersey State House in Trenton, making New Jersey notable as the executive’s office is located in the same building as the legislature.
-New Jersey is also notable for being one of the few states in which the governor’s official residence is not located in the state capital.
+The governor's office is located inside the New Jersey State House in Trenton, making New Jersey unique in having the executive's office located in the same building as the legislature.
+New Jersey is also notable as one of the few states in which the governor's official residence is not located in the state capital.

 The first and longest-serving governor of New Jersey was William Livingston, who served from August 31, 1776, to July 25, 1790.
 A. Harry Moore remains the longest-serving popularly elected governor.
 The current and 56th governor is Phil Murphy, a Democrat who assumed office on January 16, 2018.

+Governor-elect Mikie Sherrill will assume office on January 20, 2026.

 Role

 The governor is directly elected by the voters to become the political and ceremonial head of the state.
-The governor performs the executive functions of the state, and is not directly subordinate to the federal authorities.
+The governor performs the executive functions of the state and is not directly subordinate to the federal authorities.
 The governor assumes additional roles, such as being the commander-in-chief of the New Jersey National Guard forces (when they are not federalized).

 Unlike many other states that have elections for some cabinet-level positions, under the New Jersey Constitution the governor and lieutenant governor are the only officials elected on a statewide basis.
 Much like the president of the United States, the governor appoints the entire cabinet, subject to confirmation by the New Jersey Senate.
 More importantly, under the New Jersey constitution, the governor appoints all superior court judges and county prosecutors, although this is done with strong consideration of the preferences of the individual state senators who represent the district where vacancies arise.
 The governor is also responsible for appointing two constitutionally created officers, the New Jersey attorney general and the secretary of state of New Jersey, with the approval of the Senate.

 As amended in January 2002, state law allows for a maximum salary of $175,000.
-Phil Murphy has stated that he will accept the full salary.
+Phil Murphy has stated his intention to accept the full salary.
 Jon Corzine accepted a token salary of $1 per year as governor.
-Previous governor Jim McGreevey received an annual salary of $157,000, a reduction of 10% of the maximum allowed, while Chris Christie, Murphy's immediate predecessor, accepted the full gubernatorial salary.
+Previous governor Jim McGreevey received an annual salary of $157,000, a 10% reduction of the maximum allowed, while Chris Christie, Murphy's immediate predecessor, accepted the full gubernatorial salary.

 The governor has a full-time protective security detail from the Executive Protection Unit of the New Jersey State Police while in office.
-A former governor is entitled to a one-person security detail from the New Jersey State Police, for up to six months after leaving office.
+A former governor is entitled to a one-person security detail from the New Jersey State Police for up to six months after leaving office.